brownplt/B2T2/Errors.md

 ### Task

-The programmer was asked to visualize as a scatter plot the connection between midterm and final exam.
+The programmer was asked to visualize as a scatter plot the connection between midterm and final exam grades.

 ### A Buggy Program